smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 The [JavaScript Suite repository on GitHub](https://github.com/smartdevicelink/sdl_javascript_suite/tree/master/examples) provides example apps for both the browser and for NodeJS.
 This includes a WebEngine app, a WebSocket client app, a WebSocket server app, and a TCP client app.
 The examples in the folders already come with their own SDL library build files.
 Check each example app's `readme.md` file for more information on how to run the respective app.
 !@

-## SDL Examples Page
+## Additional Examples
-For more examples go to [Smart Device Link Examples](https://github.com/SmartDeviceLink-Examples) GitHub organization.
+For more examples go to the [Smart Device Link Examples](https://github.com/SmartDeviceLink-Examples) GitHub organization.
 Download or clone any of these projects.
-Some useful examples include the example weather and navigation applications for learning how to design your application.

 @![iOS]
 The [example weather app](https://github.com/SmartDeviceLink-Examples/example_weather_app_ios) uses the OpenWeather API to implement a basic connected weather app with SDL UI.
 This example showcases the use of different screens for different types of weather forecasts.
 In addition, the [example navigation app](https://github.com/SmartDeviceLink-Examples/example_navigation_app_ios) utilizes the MapBox API to create a basic navigation app.
 This navigation app can by developers who want to build a SDL navigation app.